screechingghost/Calculator-1.0/README.md

 # Calculator-1.0
+This is a simple calculator.
 In this you can perform simple calculations. will be adding more complex calculations to calculator soon. you can do following calculations:
  1.Addition